jackmorrison12/personal-site/content/notes/spanner.md

 Paxos is a consensus algorithm

 - The leader will receive the client's command
-- It then assigns it a new command user i
+- It then assigns it a new command user $i$
-- It runs the ith instance of the consesus algorithm in parallel
+- It runs the $i$th instance of the consensus algorithm in parallel

 A Paxos group is all of the machines involved in an instance of Paxos